Fishmeal and fish oil

 The ongoing success of IFFO, and the worldwide fishmeal and fish oil industry it represents, depends upon the maintenance of its reputation for supporting integrity, ethical corporate behaviour, customer safety and strong environmental standards.

-• Fish stocks used as raw material by Europen Fishmeal members are either MarinTrust compliant or MSC certified.
-The MSC certification is further recognized by GSSI’s Global Benchmark Tool for seafood certification schemes.
+1. Fish stocks utilized by European Fishmeal members as raw material are either MarinTrust compliant or MSC certified.
+MSC certification is also endorsed by GSSI’s Global Benchmark Tool for seafood certification schemes.
+European Fishmeal members adhere to MarinTrust requirements for production and sourced fish, ensuring third-party inspections, certification, full traceability, and responsible production practices.

-• Europen Fishmeal recognizes the need for other protein sources in agriculture and aquaculture feed to meet the growing global food demand.
-Alternatives should be equally responsible and traceable.
+2. Furthermore, European Fishmeal members actively support and implement the FAO code of conduct for responsible fisheries.
+Recognizing the need for diverse protein sources in agriculture and aquaculture feed to meet global food demand, Europen Fishmeal emphasizes that alternatives must be equally responsible and traceable.